kylejones200/psis_4700_applied_ai/webslides/lecture2_Data-and-Models.md

 ## Multiclass Classification

-More than two categories exist.
+More than two categories exist
-Boundaries grow complex.
+Boundaries grow complex
 Interpretation requires care

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.